 Template Creation: In many programs, there will be specific projects that need to be executed continuously.
 What this means is that usually there are specific projects that must occur in any programs (or at least the vast majority of programs) that you complete.
 Creating a template allows you to have a project already set up that can be added to a program each time you create one.
 This saves time in having to recreate that project and reassign the tasks.
 If the same individuals are in charge of the same things every time it makes it easy to use a template to get those projects ready to go faster.

 Overall, you’re going to need a lot of different features to be an effective project manager or program manager.
 You are the one responsible for what everyone on the team accomplishes and you’re likewise responsible for keeping track of the process and making sure the client is happy with the result.
 No matter what type of project or overarching program you’re executing, the goal is to bring everyone together as a single unit and single team to accomplish the goal.
-With the right software and the right strategies in place that’s possible.
+With the right project management software and the right gantt chart construction strategies in place that’s possible.

 If you’re looking to get into a career as a program manager or a project manager the best thing you can do is work on the skills we’ve mentioned and started improving within your team.
 Becoming a leader, even without the title, can be a great way to get started and can prove to those in higher-level positions that you are ready to take charge.
 From there, make sure that you’re executing each of your tasks to the best of your ability and that you’re encouraging the use of effective tools and task managers to keep track of everything that needs to be done.
 You absolutely can become a better program or project manager with the right tools to support your process.